TheRealBasic/super-duper-octo-waddle/README.md

 cp .env.example .env
 ```

+If you skip this step, the workspace `pnpm -w run migrate` and `pnpm -w run seed` commands will automatically copy `.env.example`
-All services read values from this file.
-The defaults work for local development; update any secrets (JWT keys, SMTP settings,
+for you before Prisma runs.
+Either way, make sure to review and update any secrets (JWT keys, SMTP settings, etc.) before
-etc.) before running in production.
+running in production.

 ### 5. Install dependencies